simondlevy/MulticopterSim/README.md

 [Hackflight](https://github.com/simondlevy/Hackflight) software.
 So to get started, you should do the following:

-1. Clone the master branch of this repostitory into your <b>Documents/Unreal Projects</b> folder, first creating that folder if it doesn't exist.
+1. Clone the master branch of this repostitory (MulticopterSim) into your
+<b>Documents/Unreal Projects</b> folder, first creating that folder if it
+doesn't exist.

 2. Clone the  [HackflightModule](https://github.com/simondlevy/MulticopterSim/tree/HackflightModule) branch
 of the repository onto your desktop, rename it <b>FlightModule</b>, and drag the